vecryd/MaybeResult/README.md

     .OnFailure(error => Console.WriteLine(error.ToString()))
     .OnBoth(() => Console.WriteLine("Some message whether it succeded or failed"));
 ```
-The Error type is a record that consists of two string properties: ```Code``` and ```Message```.
+The Error type is a class with immutable properties: ```Code``` and ```Message```.
 The Message property can be formatted with parameters if the Error instance was created in the location that differs from the returning location.
 ```csharp
 public static class DomainErrors
 {